ragnard/hamelito/README.md

 [![Build Status](https://travis-ci.org/ragnard/hamelito.png?branch=master)](https://travis-ci.org/ragnard/hamelito)

-> As the younger, distant cousin to [HAML](http://haml.info/), Hamelito
+> As the younger, distant cousin to [Haml](http://haml.info/), Hamelito
 > looks up to his handsome relative, but has different goals in life.

-hamelito is a [Clojure](http://www.clojure.org) library implementing a small subset of HAML.
+hamelito is a [Clojure](http://www.clojure.org) library implementing a parser for a subset of Haml, and the ability to generate of hiccup, enlive or html data.
 Parsing is done using the completely awesome parser combinator library [kern](https://github.com/blancas/kern/) by Armando Blancas.

-The main goal is to allow HAML documents to be used as templates for [enlive](http://github.com/cgrand/enlive) and the plan is to support only the features of HAML that make sense for generating static documents.
+The main goal is to allow Haml documents to be used as templates for [enlive](http://github.com/cgrand/enlive) and the plan is to support only the features of Haml that make sense for the purpose of generating static documents.

 ## Status